Royal Tteokbokki (non-spicy Korean rice cakes)

 Royal Tteokbokki

-Gungjung or Royal Tteokbokki takes a more refined approach than its popular, spicy counterpart.
-It has no chillies at all, and instead boasts a colorful medley of vegetables and marinated beef which is tossed in a salty/sweet soy sauce with black pepper undertones.
+Although the spicy version of tteokbokki is better known, Gungjung or Royal Tteokbokki is the original rice cake recipe.
+It takes a more refined approach than its popular, spicy counterpart.
+Royal Tteokbokki has no chillies at all, and instead boasts a colorful medley of vegetables and marinated beef which is tossed in a salty/sweet soy sauce with black pepper undertones.

 It's super quick to make, and it's my go-to stir-fry when cooking for the entire family.

-Although the spicy version of tteokbokki is better known, the original version is called Royal Tteokbokk or Gungjung Tteokbokki and hails from the royal court of the Joseon dynasty.
+This traditional version hails from the royal court of the Joseon dynasty (1392–1910).
 It was considered a fancy haute cuisine and predates the use of hot peppers in Korean cuisine, which is why it's not spicy.

 Over time, people added spice using gochujang.
 However, it was after the Korean War when a modest shop in Seoul gained fame for offering an affordable snack of spicy tteokbokki.
 This marked the inception of the spicy tteokbokki which has since gained immense popularity.